The Rescuers (2011 film): Music

 The musical score for The Rescuers was composed by Dutch composer Paul M. van Brugge, known for his work on over 70 feature films.
 The Sofia Soloists Orchestra of Bulgaria performed the soundtrack.
 King, the director, specifically sought out a composer who could incorporate European influences into the score.
 Van Brugge's connection to the story, stemming from his family's history of having to leave Holland, further fueled his enthusiasm for the project.

 Throughout the film, van Brugge skillfully incorporated traditional instruments representative of each country, thereby creating a distinct and culturally rich auditory experience.
 Regarding this approach, King noted, "We selected instruments that are emblematic of each diplomat's homeland, enriching their narratives and contributing to a diverse and dynamic soundtrack."
-The specific instruments employed included the Guitar for Spain and Portugal, Accordion for France, Koto and Taiko for Japan, Bouzouki and Saz for Turkey, a Lur-like instrument for Denmark, Banjo for England, Clarinet for Poland, and Cimbalom and Violin for Hungary.
+The specific instruments employed included the Guitar for Spain and Portugal, Accordion for France, Koto and Taiko for Japan, Bouzouki and Saz (bağlama) for Turkey, a Lur-like instrument for Denmark, Banjo for England, Clarinet for Poland, and Cimbalom and Violin for Hungary.

 Themes

 In The Rescuers, a critical examination of altruism reveals the complexity of benevolent deeds.
 The lack of testimonies from the individuals who undertook these exceptional acts of kindness leaves us to conjecture.
 Sir Martin Gilbert posits the existence of both virtuous and unethical persons.
-The virtuous may be driven by religious faith, parental guidance, or a profound personal grasp of principles such as morality and autonomous choice - the capacity to act based on one's conscience, even in challenging circumstances.
+The virtuous may be driven by religious faith, parental guidance, or a profound personal grasp of principles such as morality and autonomous choice – the capacity to act based on one's conscience, even in challenging circumstances.
 Education, upbringing, and religion are the three foundational elements of society, all of which have the potential to instill individuals with a strong ethical framework.
 The efficacy of these foundations was exemplified by the rescuers.

 In contemplating the events, King questions the passive stance of onlookers and underscores the mystery surrounding their inaction.
 He underscores the significance of preventing such tragedies from affecting any family and stresses the humanitarian value inherent in each individual's narrative.
 King advocates for the incorporation of these values into the education of our children and within society.
 Historically, individuals who have been overlooked and frequently penalized for opposing government policies, despite their commendable actions in saving lives, should be embraced.

 The aforementioned diplomats, whose identities largely remain unknown, refrained from publicizing their actions or pursuing personal gain.
 Their altruistic motivations were devoid of self-interest and were driven by a strong sense of duty, without seeking recognition or recompense.

 "I believe that by sharing this narrative, we can inspire others to scrutinize why acts of kindness are perceived as uncommon rather than prevalent.
 This encounter has fortified my determination to devise measures that will relegate genocide or attempts at genocide to the annals of history," Nyombayire remarks.
 "It instills in me a sense of hope that if individuals were willing to jeopardize their lives, careers, and families to rescue others, perhaps this level of altruism could become the norm rather than the exception.”